dybiszb/CNNBinaryClassifier/docs/index.md

 and the thesis involvement in designing convolutional neural networks is rather small, I assumed that it would be ok to use an existing model of layers.
-The model is BAIR/BVLC CaffeNet Model with a slight modification in fully connected *fc8* - instead of 100 classes, 2 were set.
+The model is BAIR/BVLC CaffeNet Model with a slight modification in fully connected *fc8* layer  - instead of 100 classes, 2 were set.
 Following image depicts the network layers setup.
 It has been produced with *draw_net.py* script shipped with Caffe.